 Can I bring my own oxygen device or other medical equipment onboard?

-In general, the following devices, but are not limited to may be used during flight provided that it does not interfere with the aircraft navigational equipment or poses any safety hazard to the aircraft and the cabin occupants:
+Portable medical electronic devices can be used during all phases of flight provided that it does not interfere with the aircraft electrical, navigational, communication equipment or poses any safety hazard to the aircraft and the cabin occupants.

 As security screening at airports is outside our control, guests should at all times carry a Doctor's letter confirming your need to carry such item/devices on board the aircraft.

 If you need to bring other medical equipment or devices on board, please contact us at least 48 hours prior to departure via the following channels: